pottio/ngx-iobroker/README.md

 | autoLoadScriptOnInit | Auto load necessary socket javascript file from ioBroker server\* | optional |
 | autoSubscribes       | Directly subscribes to IDs/Patterns after init connection         | optional |

-\* if deactivated `` it is necessary to load the script in client via index.html:
+\* if deactivated `autoLoadScriptOnInit` it is necessary to load the script in client via index.html:

 ```html
 <!doctype html>